Mechanical Design Services Enclosures, DFx, and Structural Analysis

 Plastic Enclosure Design for Electronics

 Plastic enclosures represent the most common housing choice for consumer electronics, industrial handheld devices, and cost-sensitive IoT products.
-Qmax Systems designs injection-moulded plastic enclosures that balance structural integrity, thermal performance, EMI management, and tooling cost — with a clear path from concept to mass production.
+Qmax Systems designs injection-molded plastic enclosures that balance structural integrity, thermal performance, EMI management, and tooling cost - with a clear path from concept to mass production.

 Materials We Work With

-Design Considerations Addressed
+Design Considerations

 Portfolio